vmware-archive/atlassian-k8s/README.md

   gcloud-svc-account: --- CONTENTS OF THE JSON SVC ACCOUNT, BASE64 ENCODED --
 ```

-The secret will be use to create a `~/.kube/config` file to be used by kubecfg.
+The secret will be use to create a config file to be used by kubecfg.
 By this way you're authorized to run kubect/kubecfg commands